22+ Crucial Customer Retention Statistics

 Taking actions to keep customers happy and satisfied after at least one purchase has been a somewhat neglected area of marketing.
-These customer retention statistics demonstrate that it’s not only more efficient to keep current clients instead of always chasing new ones, but that it’s more affordable too.
-So, read on to learn more about how to make sure your customers are happy, and how to update your marketing strategy so that they keep coming back to your business.
+These customer retention statistics demonstrate that it’s not only more efficient to keep current clients instead of always chasing new ones, but that it is more affordable too.
+So, read on to learn more about how to make sure your customers are happy and update your marketing strategy so that they keep coming back to your business.

 Customer Retention Statistics (Editor’s Choice)

 - Spending on customer experience technologies is projected to reach $641 billion in 2022.

 - American companies lose $83 billion because of bad customer retention strategies.

 - 20% of customers of a given company are the source of 80% of the company’s profits.